 The vertical dip is performed on parallel bars, which is in contrast to the horizontal dip where your feet are elevated on a bench.

-The vertical dip will target your lower pecs to a greater extent compared with the horizontal dip, which is more for isolating the triceps.
-If you’re wondering how to do a decline bench press without a bench this is an excellent alternative.
+The vertical dip will target your lower pecs to a greater extent than the horizontal dip, which is more for isolating the triceps.
+This is an excellent alternative if you're wondering how to do a decline bench press without a bench.

-The vertical dip will be more similiar to a decline bench press if you lean forward with your torso rather than keeping your back vertical.
+The vertical dip will be more similar to a decline bench press if you lean forward with your torso rather than keeping your back vertical.

 How To Do It